Base Models Know How to Reason, Thinking Models Learn When: Taxonomy of Reasoning Mechanisms

+We now describe how we train SAEs on reasoning data and how we turn the resulting clusters into a scored human-interpretable taxonomy.

-We train our Top-K Sparse Autoencoders (SAEs) on sentence-level activations extracted from reasoning traces generated on $12{,}102$ prompts from MMLU-Pro \citep{wang2024mmluprorobustchallengingmultitask}, resulting in $430{,}122$ sentences.
-We focus on sentence-level analysis because sentences strike an intermediate abstraction depth that is optimal for reasoning analysis, avoiding the excessive granularity of token-level analysis while maintaining more precision than paragraph-level approaches \citep{bogdan2025thoughtanchorsllmreasoning}.
-Prior work has established that different sentences within reasoning traces perform distinct functions \citep{bogdan2025thoughtanchorsllmreasoning,venhoff2025understanding}, providing computational tractability for attribution and causal analysis across long traces \citep{nye2021workscratchpadsintermediatecomputation}.
-We average activations over sentences under the assumption that each sentence can be primarily classified by one or, at most, three reasoning categories.
-More details on the training process of SAEs are provided in \cref{app:sae-training}.
+\paragraph{SAE taxonomy training.} We train our Top-K SAEs on sentence-level activations extracted from reasoning rollouts that each thinking model generates.
+We operate at the sentence level because sentences offer an intermediate abstraction that avoids the excessive granularity of token-level analysis while retaining more precision than paragraph-level approaches, and prior work shows that individual sentences in reasoning traces perform distinct functions \citep{bogdan2025thoughtanchorsllmreasoning, venhoff2025understanding, nye2021workscratchpadsintermediatecomputation}.
+We therefore average token activations within each sentence, under the assumption that each sentence is primarily characterized by one to three reasoning categories.
+Full data, layer choices, and hyperparameters are given in \cref{app:sae-training}.